Is Africa's music streaming revolution on the horizon? | DW | 22.03.2021

 Only the American continent beats such a hefty price.
 But at the same time, most people in African countries aren't getting any richer.

-"The platforms are mainly present in countries with better economic conditions and low data prices," says Ekwelaor.
-A look at the core markets of Mdundo and Spotify, which includes Ghana, Kenya, Nigeria, Tanzania and Uganda, confirms this.
+"The platforms are mainly present in countries with better economic conditions and low data prices," Ekwelaor said.
+A look at the core markets of Mdundo and Spotify, which include Ghana, Kenya, Nigeria, Tanzania and Uganda, confirms this.

 The providers want to counter this with technical innovations.
-"Data prices are a challenge, internet connections are a challenge, but that can't stop an entire continent from moving forward," says Spotify manager Okumu.
+"Data prices are a challenge, internet connections are a challenge, but that can't stop an entire continent from moving forward," Spotify manager Okumu said.

 Spotify has created a lighter version of its original app that works without high-quality smartphones and with lower bandwidths.
 Competitor Mdundo mainly relies on free downloads, which require far less data than streaming.
 This is financed by adverts before each song.